Is MLB.com Sharing Consumer Data with Facebook?Attorneys Investigate Suspected Privacy Violations

 What’s Going On?

-It’s believed that Major League Baseball Advanced Media, L.P.
+Attorneys have reason to believe that Major League Baseball Advanced Media, L.P.
 (MLB) may have used a tracking tool on its website to record subscribers’ and accountholders’ activities – specifically, which videos they watch – and secretly share this data with Facebook.
-Attorneys are now gathering MLB.com users to take action over potential privacy violations.
+They're now gathering MLB.com users to take action over potential privacy violations.

 What Am I Signing Up For, Exactly?